Using Companion for Playout Control

 Instead of using the pre-defined Feedbacks (e.g. PLAY STATE), you can use Companion VARIABLES to use many more Feedbacks.
 In this example we will start a specific Block and show its remaining Time on the Button.

-2. Now we add a new Button to Companion and rename it MAIN.
-We start the Playback of our new Block via the PLAY FLEX Action, which allows us to use the Block Name instead of the Number
+2. Now we add a new Button to Companion and assign the CONTROL PLAY FLEX Action to the Button.